 Alderson Broaddus University is excited to announce new scholarship opportunities for West Virginia students!
-ABU is pleased to qualify for participation in the Neighborhood Investment Program sponsored by the West Virginia Development Office.
+AB is pleased to qualify for participation in the Neighborhood Investment Program sponsored by the West Virginia Development Office.

 Here is how it works:

-- ABU is awarded tax credit vouchers in amounts pre-determined by the WVDO.
+- AB is awarded tax credit vouchers in amounts pre-determined by the WVDO.

 - Donors who give to the newly established Alderson Broaddus University Equal Opportunity Scholarship will receive a tax credit voucher.
 Donors may use the tax credits to reduce state tax liability for: